-Note that in the case of quantum mechanics, although the sum now diverges as $N_T$ , this still does not prevent us from making the dimensional dispersion go to zero in the limit, since in this case we have for $\Sigma{\mathbf{H}'b} = \sigma{\mathbf{H}'b}/a$ so that we can make the dispersion go to zero in limits in which we make T increase with $N_T$ is a sufficiently fast way.
-This type of limit is the same that we are where we recall that T is the temporal size of the box.
-We see that in the case d = 1, since $S{\mathbf{H}b}$ tends to a constant, the dispersion goes indeed to zero when we make $T \to \infty$ , so that in this case the vacuum state is indeed an eigenstate of the blocked Hamiltonian.
-However, in all other cases the fact that the sum $S{\mathbf{H}b}$ diverges as $N^d$ means that we have $\Sigma^2{\mathbf{H}b} \sim N^d/T^2$ , so that it is not possible to make the dispersion go to zero in the limit, and therefore in all these cases the vacuum state is not an eigenstate of the Hamiltonian.
-The borderline case is the case d = 2, in which we have
+Note that in the case of quantum mechanics, although the sum now diverges as N_T , this still does not prevent us from making the dimensional dispersion go to zero in the limit, since in this case we have for $\Sigma{\mathbf{H}'b} = \sigma{\mathbf{H}'b}/a$ so that we can make the dispersion go to zero in limits in which we make T increase with N_T is a sufficiently fast way.
+This type of limit is the same that we are forced to use if we try to employ the non-blocked Hamiltonian H with the canonical definition of the expectation values (problem 5.3.9).
+Limits of this type will be discussed in detail in a little while, for the case of the quantum theory of fields.
+On the other hand, if we try to use the non-blocked Hamiltonian H and the non-canonical definition of the expectation values, then we verify that it is not possible to make the dispersion go to zero in the limit even in the case of quantum mechanics (problem 5.3.10).